biolink/biolink-model/docs/ExonToTranscriptRelationship.md

----
-parent: Classes
-title: biolink:ExonToTranscriptRelationship
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: ExonToTranscriptRelationship
+# Type: exon to transcript relationship

 A transcript is formed from multiple exons